 The advances in modern dentistry are nothing short of amazing.
-Yet, your own natural teeth remain superior to any material or restoration available in Pflugerville, TX, or anywhere else.
-That is why Dr. Tucker is committed to helping you keep your own teeth healthy and beautiful.
+Yet, your own natural teeth remain superior to any material or restoration available.
+That is why Dr. Sharma is committed to helping you keep your own teeth healthy and beautiful.
 Endodontic therapy makes that possible in many cases of severe damage that would otherwise require extraction.

 This is the medical name for root canal treatment, which addresses injury or disease inside of teeth.
 Like bones, teeth are not as solid as they appear.
 Rather than marrow, teeth have dental pulp in the middle.
 This pulp includes vessels, nerves, and other delicate soft tissues.
 The space it occupies is known as the pulp chamber, and tiny channels extending to the bone are called root canals.
 If the pulp is infected or the nerve is injured, you will need endodontic therapy in order to save the tooth.